jtran/fragmentation/README.md

     npm start

-This also builds the project from src/*.coffee to lib/*.js using the CoffeeScript2 compiler.
-Running
+This also builds the project from `src/*.coffee` to `lib/*.js` using the CoffeeScript2 compiler.

+Run the following in another shell to recompile files in `src/` that have changed so that you can update the client by refreshing the web browser.
+This will not update server-side code.

     npm run watch

-will automatically recompile files in src/ that have changed so that you can update the client by refreshing the web browser.

 ### Testing